 The practice of topdressing greens, whether it’s a heavy sanding done during aerification or a light topdressing applied biweekly in-season, is something nearly every golf course superintendent per-forms at some level.

 There are many tips to consider when creating a topdressing program.
-Whether it be heavy aerification topdressing or your frequent light topdressing in-season, here are ten top tips to consider.
+Whether it be heavy aerification topdressing or your frequent light topdressing in-season, here are nine tips to consider.

 1. Beware of Stress

 Topdressing is a method that can be part of a program to relieve stress situations on grass.
-Although, the practice can actually in itself add stress to already-stressed greens if done when those greens are suffering.
-This can be tricky but, make sure the greens are healthy enough to handle a sanding and brushing.
+However, topdressing can also add stress to already-stressed greens if done when those greens are already suffering.
+This can be tricky so make sure the greens are healthy enough to handle a sanding and brushing.
 Excessively dry greens, greens suffering from heat stress, and greens infested or recovering from disease aren’t fit to be topdressed.
 Wait until you get them healthy enough to handle this cultural practice.

 2. Use Quality Sand

 All sands are not created equal.
 Some bargain sands may be tempting to buy, but down the road will cost you more money.
 Having to rebuild your greens down the road because of the insufficient sand will cost you.
 Make sure you’re in the right sand percentage range of 80 to 95 percent.
 Your particle range must also be between .15 to .75 millimeter in size.
 Typically if you have been using a sand for a long time and it works, don’t switch.
 You are typically safer because changes can cause layering, which causes problems.

 3. Don’t Over-Brush